practical-scientific-computing/practical-scientific-computing.github.io/shell/01-basics.md

 computer to do.
 Every command is either a program, script or shell function.

 We issue a command by typing it in at the prompt and press *ENTER*.
-Most commands expect number of manditory **positional arguments** which are typed after the command name in order all separated by spaces.
+Most commands expect number of mandatory **positional arguments** which are typed after the command name, in order, and each separated by spaces.

-Most commands can also take a number of non-manditory **optional arguments**. or **switches**.
+Most commands can also take a number of non-mandatory **optional arguments** or **switches**.
 Switches can dramatically alter what a command does.
-A switch is invoked by preceeding it's name by a number of hyphens `-`.
-One hyphen is used if the switch has a single character name and two hypens are used if the switch name is more than one character.
+A switch is invoked by preceding it's name by a number of hyphens `-`.
+One hyphen is used if the switch has a single character name and two hyphens are used if the switch name is more than one character.
 If a switch expects an argument, that is then written following the switch name separated by a space.

 Commands and arguments are case-sensitive.
-You will find that most commands and multicharacter switches are all lowercase, while single character switches to be of any case.
+You will find that most commands and multi-character switches are all lowercase, while single character switches to be of any case.

 We'll look at some basic commands first.